w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 ![Namenodes and datanodes](./img/svg5.svg)

-Nodes in an HDFS cluster operate in a master-slave pattern
+Nodes in an HDFS cluster operate in a master-slave pattern.

 * Namenode (NN) - the master
-  * Persistently maintains the filesystem treeand all files' and directories' metadata
+  * Persistently maintains the filesystem tree and all files' and directories' metadata
   * Keeps in memory the location of each block for a given file (_block pool_)
 * Datanodes (DNs) - the slaves
   * Store and retrieve blocks
-  * Periodically report to the NN with thelist of blocks they are storing;
+  * Periodically report to the NN with the list of blocks they are storing;
     * _Heartbeats_ are sent to the DN to signal their active state (every 10 minutes by default)

 # HDFS: the SPoF

 ![Name Node is a single point of failure](./img/svg6.svg)

-The NN is a single point of failure: without it, the filesystem cannot be used
+The NN is a single point of failure: without it, the filesystem cannot be used.

 * *Backup solution*: NN writes its persistent state to multiple filesystems, preventing loss of data
 * *Secondary NN solution*
   * A separate machine regularly connects with the primary NN to build snapshots of its persistent data.
   * These _checkpoints_ can be used to restart a failed NN without having to replay the entire journal of file-system actions.

 # High-Availability